 It’s been a long time since these green pastures were the retreat for the nobility (we’re talking Henry VIII here.)
-Still as central London becomes insanely expensive, Hackney is moving up in the world.
+Still as central London becomes insanely expensive, Hackney is moving up in the world and there are so many fun things to do in Hackney including eating!

 The Yuppies Barbers are now serving real yuppies who are snapping up lovely Georgian houses which are getting more and more pricey each year.
 (Read this if you want to get scared: Hackney on the Rise).
 Thank goodness local joints still abound – but more and more hip and trendy places are gaining momentum as the neighborhood changes.
 Let’s hope it retains some of its grittiness, still it is nice to know you can get a great pizza and warm ginger molasses cake too.